As the owner of a business with an alcohol beverage license, from whom must I buy beer, wine, and liquor?

 I've heard I have to break empty liquor bottles.
 What if I recycle?

 You do not need to break empty intoxicating liquor bottles, but you must scratch, deface, or mutilate the label so that it can't be used again.
 If you recycle, empty liquor bottles must be stored in containers marked "For Recycling Only" and must be removed from the premises within ten days.
 The rule about defacing labels does not apply to ceramic commemorative bottles and other uniquely designed decanters.

 Can I refill empty liquor bottles?

 No, this is illegal.
 You cannot refill bottles, even with the same brand of liquor.

 When must I close my tavern or restaurant?

 Class "B" (beer), "Class B" (intoxicating liquor including wine), and "Class C" (wine only) licensed premises must be closed from 2 a.m. until 6 a.m.
 Monday through Friday.
 On Saturday morning (following Friday night) and Sunday morning (following Saturday night), you may stay open until 2:30 a.m.
 On January 1 (following New Year's Eve), you do not have to close.

-Certain businesses, like hotels, restaurants whose principal business is selling food, bowling centers, movie theaters, painting studios, indoor horseshoe-pitching facilities, curling clubs, golf courses and golf clubhouses, may stay open after these hours for their regular business but may not sell or allow consumption of beer, wine, or liquor.
+Certain businesses, like hotels and restaurants whose principal business is furnishing food and lodging to patrons, bowling centers, movie theaters, painting studios, indoor golf and baseball facilities and indoor horseshoe-pitching facilities, curling clubs, golf courses and golf clubhouses, may stay open after these hours for their regular business but may not sell or allow consumption of beer, wine, or liquor.

 How late can I sell packaged beer, wine, and liquor for carryout from my tavern or restaurant?

 Class "B" (beer) or "Class B" (intoxicating liquor, including wine) licensees must stop selling packaged beer, wine, and liquor at midnight.
 However, many towns, villages, and cities have more restrictive hours.
 Check with your local police department or municipal clerk for local hours for sales for off-premises consumption (carry outs).

 When must I close my liquor store, convenience store, or grocery store?